PhilPalmer/lbf-hack-tutorial/README.md

 Here we have added another process `multiqc`.
 We have used the `collect` operator here so that if `fastqc` ran for more than two pairs of files `multiqc` would collect all of the files & run only once.

-The pipeline can be run with the follwing:
+The pipeline can be run with the following:
 ```bash
 nextflow run main.nf --reads "testdata/test.20k_reads_{1,2}.fastq.gz" -with-docker flowcraft/fastqc:0.11.7-1
 ```